ruyd/Concentrate/README.md

 ![Image](visuals/Concentrate.svg)

-Studying on YouTube without Premium?
+Reading a lot and/or studying on YouTube without Premium?

 Features: